matiass/docker-lumen-avatar-api/README.md

 # Inconming Features

 - Cache
-- A control-script for managing the docker-infrastructure components for Lumen Avatar
+- A control-script for managing the docker-infrastructure components for API Avatar
 - Email queue